 Step Three

-Pour into two glasses and enjoy immediately!
+Pour into two glasses or a mason jar and enjoy immediately!

-pouring a shake into a cup.
+pouring a coconut shake from blender into a cup.

 Recipe Tips & Substitutions